sbertinato7-boop/PrestigeUILib/README.md

 ### 1. Organization
 - Group related features in the same tab
-- Use dividers to separate sections
+- Use dividers and sections to separate features
 - Add search bars to tabs with many elements
+- Use consistent naming conventions

 ### 2. User Experience
 - Provide clear labels and descriptions
 - Use appropriate notification types
 - Add tooltips for complex features
-- Choose readable themes
+- Test on both mobile and PC

 ### 3. Performance
 - Don't create too many UI elements at once
+- Use sections to organize large tabs
 - Clean up connections when closing
 - Use callbacks efficiently